lagom/lagom/docs/manual/java/concepts/Immutable.md

 </dependency>
 ```

-or in sbt:
+### Adding Lombok to an sbt projects
+For sbt, add the following line to ????

 @[lagom-immutables-lombok](code/lagom-immutables.sbt)

+### Integrating Lombok with an IDE
-Lombok integrates with popular IDE's too.
-In order to use Lombok in IntelliJ IDEA you'll need the [Lombok Plugin for IntelliJ IDEA](https://plugins.jetbrains.com/idea/plugin/6317-lombok-plugin) and you'll also need to enable Annotation Processing (`Settings / Build,Execution,Deployment / Compiler / Annotation Processors` and tick `Enable annotation processing`).
-Using Lombok in Eclipse requires running `java -jar lombok.jar` (see the video at [Project Lombok](https://projectlombok.org/)).
+Lombok integrates with popular IDEs:
+* To use Lombok in IntelliJ IDEA you'll need the [Lombok Plugin for IntelliJ IDEA](https://plugins.jetbrains.com/idea/plugin/6317-lombok-plugin) and you'll also need to enable Annotation Processing (`Settings / Build,Execution,Deployment / Compiler / Annotation Processors` and tick `Enable annotation processing`)
+* To Use Lombok in Eclipse, run `java -jar lombok.jar` (see the video at [Project Lombok](https://projectlombok.org/)).

-### Immutables
+## Immutables tool example

 Here is the corresponding definition of a `User` (like the above `ImmutableUser`) using Immutables:

 @[immutable](code/docs/home/immutable/AbstractUser.java)

-For free you get things like:
+Immutables generates for you:

 * builders (very convenient when your class has many fields)
-* correct `equals`, `hashCode`, `toString` implementations
+* correct implementations of `equals`, `hashCode`, `toString`
 * copy methods to make new instances based on old ones, e.g. `withEmail`

-In maven:
+### Adding Immutables to a Maven project

 ```xml
 <dependency>